Slaycation: Season 1

-The premiere season featured contestants competing from the United Kingdom, Canada, and United States.
-The season was ultimately won by Luxx Noir London, who previously competed on season 15 of RuPaul's Drag Race.
+The premiere season featured contestants from the United Kingdom, Canada, and United States.

 Season 2

 The second season of Slaycation was officially announced by Crave on March 6, 2025, alongside a cast of 6 queens, featuring past competitors from the United States, France, Germany, and Canada.

 Production

 Development

 Crave first reported that a Canadian reality television series Slaycation was set to be in development on September 11, 2023.
 It is co-produced by Blue Ant Media and World of Wonder.
 The slated premise of the series is where six drag performers vacation together in a winter cabin while participating in activities, and organize a drag performance for the local community.

 Casting

 Entertainment Weekly first revealed the cast of the series featuring various contestants from the Drag Race franchise on June 6, 2024.
 The first season features BOA, Jada Shada Hudson, Kandy Muse, Kerri Colby, Lawrence Chaney, and Luxx Noir London.

 In March 2025, a second season of the series was announced, with its cast slated to consist of Alyssa Edwards, Miss Fiercalicious, Nicky Doll, Silky Nutmeg Ganache, Tessa Testicle and Xana.